arminbiere/cadical/scripts/README.md

-Additional scripts not needed for the build process.
+Scripts needed for the build process as well as some helper scripts.